brainhack-school2022/brotherwood_project/README.md

 ## Project Summary

 ### Introduction
 Brain regions with correlated temporal activity are seen to form functional networks of varying scale and distribution.
 Regions correlated at rest form resting state networks.
 Aberrant functional connectivity of resting state networks has been observed in multiple populations sufering from neuropsychiatric disorders; including ADHD (Sudre *et al*., 2017), Bipolar Disorder (Syan *et al*., 2018), and Schizophrenia (Sheffield & Barch, 2016).
-Given these observed differences in resting state network connectivity, this project aims to apply machine learning methods to investigate if aberrations in resting state functional connectvitiy can be used to identify neurophychiatric diagnoses.
+Given these observed differences in resting state network connectivity, this project aims to apply machine learning methods to investigate if aberrations in resting state functional connectvitiy can be used to identify neuropsychiatric diagnoses.

 ### Main Objectives
 - Provide a full neuroimaging workflow from preprocessing of raw data to visualisation of results.